Sibidine/EOTY-Editorial/README.md

 2. _**There are values of N for which there exists no number having a factorial with that number of trailing zeroes.**_
 	While doing mathematics involving factorials, it should be notes that the number of trailing zeroes depends on the number of multiples of 5 present.
 For example, `17!`  has 3 trailing zeroes, because it contains 3 multiples of 5.

 	Hence, in theory, the number of trailing zeroes goes up with the number of multiples 5 has.
 However, this approach has to be slightly modified to include  **exponents of 5:** for example, `29!` has 5 multiples of 5, but one of them (25) is divisible by 5 twice, and hence `29!` is divisible by 5 six times and will have 6 trailing zeroes instead of 5.
-Thus, there are ==no numbers with a factorial having 5 trailing zeroes==.
+Thus, there are **no numbers with a factorial having 5 trailing zeroes**.
 Hence, multiples of 25 also need to be accounted for, and the same goes for other mulitples of exponents of 5 too.

 	There is a good read on finding the number of trailing zeroes in the factorial of a number by [Brilliant.org](https://brilliant.org/wiki/trailing-number-of-zeros/), and the formula that is used to find this out is as follows: